If you have certain forms of periodic fever syndrome or Still’s disease, your doctor may suggest treatment with Ilaris.

 Talk with your doctor about your health history before you take Ilaris.
 Factors to consider include those described below.

 Current infection.
-Ilaris works by weakening your immune system, which could make an infection harder to treat.
+Ilaris works by lowering your immune system activity, which could make an infection harder to treat.
 It’s important to let your doctor know if you have an infection before you begin treatment with Ilaris.
 Your doctor will likely want to treat the infection before you receive your first Ilaris injection.

 Hepatitis B, hepatitis C, HIV, or tuberculosis (TB).
-Because Ilaris weakens your immune system, it could worsen infections that you currently have, such as hepatitis B, hepatitis C, HIV, or TB.
-Your doctor may want to monitor you closely during treatment if they prescribe Ilaris and you have one of these infections.
+Because Ilaris lowers the activity of your immune system, it could worsen conditions that you currently have, such as hepatitis B, hepatitis C, HIV, or TB.
+If your doctor prescribes Ilaris and you have one of these conditions, they may want to monitor you closely during treatment.
 They may also recommend using a medication other than Ilaris to treat your condition.
 Your doctor will also likely test you for certain infections before prescribing Ilaris to you.

 Risk of macrophage activation syndrome.
-People with Still’s disease have a risk of developing macrophage activation syndrome.
+People with Still disease have a risk of developing macrophage activation syndrome.
 This is a rare, life threatening immune system reaction.
-If you have Still’s disease, your doctor will monitor you closely during your Ilaris treatment for symptoms of infection or signs that your condition is getting worse.
+If you have Still disease, your doctor will monitor you closely during your Ilaris treatment for symptoms of infection or signs that your condition is getting worse.

 Allergic reaction.
 If you’ve had an allergic reaction to Ilaris or any of its ingredients, your doctor will likely not prescribe Ilaris.
 Ask them what other medications are better options for you.